 Warwick District Local Plan Main Modifications consultation will run from Friday 17th March – Friday 5 May, 2017

 The Local Plan Examination Hearings were formally closed by the Inspector, Mr Kevin Ward on 15th December.
 The Inspector stated that main modifications are required to make the submitted plan sound.
 The Inspector, in liaison with the council, has prepared Main Modifications to the new Local Plan for public consultation.
 These set out changes, additions or deletions to make the Local Plan ‘sound’ and describe how the district’s housing and employment needs will be met and the infrastructure that will be required to support development.
-The Main Modifications can be viewed and commented upon via the Council’s website: click here All responses should be received no later than 4.45pm on Friday 5th May 2017.
+The Main Modifications can be viewed and commented upon through the Council’s website and all responses should be received no later than 4.45pm on Friday 5th May 2017.